kpdyer/fteproxy/README.md

 2. Code to convert custom regular expressions into DFAs that are input into FTE has not been added yet, but is available upon request.
 3. There has not been extensive testing again malicious inputs for buffer overflows or other memory corruption attacks.

 While we believe this software is safe for most current uses, please keep these issues in mind when applying the software in your particular environment.
+Overall, we believe the current FTE release is at least as secure as obfs2 and obfs3 protocols in the ObfsProxy pluggable transport.